Register for an Ethiopian Family Visit and Letter Delivery

 Important: You will be uploading TWO documents through the website:

-1. One PDF file containing your letter and photos.
+1. One PDF file containing your letter and/or photos.
 Limit questions to 10.
 In our experience, small details are best obtained over a period of time rather than in one communication.
 The family is likely to be emotional at receiving your letter and this can make it hard to get answers to very detailed questions.
 Our favorite question is, “Tell us our child’s adoption story.”

 2. One PDF file containing names, contact, and other information necessary to deliver the letter.

 There is a spot to add additional information if necessary.